JasperHG90/TenK/README.md

 `TenK` is an R package aimed at simplifying the collection of SEC 10-K annual reports.
 Please refer to [the documentation](https://github.com/JasperHG90/TenK/wiki) for additional information.

+You can find a demo showcasing the package on: [http://www.analyticsandpeppers.eu/TenK/](http://www.analyticsandpeppers.eu/TenK/).

 # Package information

 - Package name: TenK